Physician Assistants in Med Spas: Qualified, Trusted, Safe Providers

 • Successful completion of the Physician Assistant National Certifying Exam (PANCE)

-The first PA programs were developed to follow the fast-track medical education used to prepare military doctors, and included Now there are 308 accredited programs preparing PAs with training to work across a wide range of medical environments, including medical aesthetics.
+The first PA programs were developed to follow the fast-track medical education used to prepare military doctors.
+Now there are 308 accredited programs preparing PAs with training to work across a wide range of medical environments, including medical aesthetics.

 To maintain certification through the National Commission on Certification of Physician Assistants (NCCPA), PAs must complete: